The Essential Guide to HTTP Request Parameters in REST API

 Contents

-What are Request Parameters in API?
+What Are Request Parameters in HTTP Request?

 Some examples of request parameters: